HenrikBengtsson/port4me/README.md

 31212
 ```

+Thus, the user is likely to get assigned the same small set of ports, and often the same one, over and over, even on multi-tenant systems.
+This increases the chances for them to be able to reuse the same command-line commands already available in their command-line history without having to edit port numbers.

 This random sequence is initiated by a random seed that can be set via the hashcode of a seed string.
 For example, we can base it of the name of the current user:

 ```sh